mitchelllisle/data-privacy-papers/README.md

     <p><b>Authors:</b> Clément L. Canonne, Abigail Gentle</p>
     <p><b>Summary:</b> Frequency estimation, a.k.a. histograms, is a workhorse of data analysis, and
 as such has been thoroughly studied under differentially privacy.
-In particular, computing histograms in the local model of privacy has been the focus of a fruitful recent line of work, and various algorithms have been proposed, achieving the order-optimal $\ell_\infty$ error in the high-privacy (small $\varepsilon$) regime while balancing other considerations such as time- and communication-efficiency.
+In particular, computing histograms in the \emph{local} model of privacy has been the focus of a fruitful recent line of work, and various algorithms have been proposed, achieving the order-optimal $\ell_\infty$ error in the high-privacy (small $\varepsilon$) regime while balancing other considerations such as time- and communication-efficiency.
 However, to the best of our knowledge, the